fcc-joemcintyre/stocktracker/README.md

 application at http://localhost:3000

 ## Deployment

-The build process creates the *dist* directory containing all the deployment files (in the project directory or in the staging directory).

 The entry point for the server is *main.js*.
 The port number for the server can be passed on the command (-p/--port) or using